 As an added measure, some contractors will recommend also creating an air barrier.
 For example, open cell spray foam would be sprayed on the walls after the vapor barrier has been put in place.

 This method is recommended because around 98 percent of water vapor movement gets into your home through air movement, so it controls the moisture content in your home.
-The Department of Energy states for an effective moisture control in the crawl space, air sealing gaps must be included.
+The Department of Energy states for an effective crawl space moisture barrier, air sealing gaps must be included.

 Crawl Space Vapor Barrier Cost

-The cost of installing a vapor barrier in your home depends on several factors.
+The cost of installing a vapor barrier under a house depends on several factors.

 Do you plan to lay the plastic yourself or hire a contractor?
 On top of that do you plan to add insulation?

 If you plan to do it yourself it could cost around $640 for a 1,500-square-foot home, according to the current prices at home improvement stores.
 This doesn’t include the cost of other supplies needed, such as tape, utility knife, gloves, and other materials.

 To hire a contractor could cost as much as two to three times that amount.